BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

             ->canSync(fn ($request, $pivot) => $request->user()->isAdmin()),
 ```

+If the field also declares `canDetach`, `sync` calls it for every currently-attached row that the request's payload would remove (i.e. every id not present in the synced list), the same check `detach` already performs on those rows.
+A single denial rejects the whole request with a `403` and nothing is synced.
+A field without `canDetach` keeps syncing removals unchecked, as before.

 ### Detach related

 As soon we declared the `BelongsToMany` relationship, Restify automatically registers the `detach` endpoint: